 In the current situation, where the global economy is facing "talent time bomb", investment in workforce is crucial.
-In whichever way you look at it, educating skilled workforce and providing them with necessary tools, is an investment opportunity like any other.
+In whichever way you look at it, educating skilled workforce is an investment opportunity like any other.

 Getting the most out of your workforce will help you improve the bottom line.
 After all, company's human capital is its competitiveness and its future.
 Taking together the global workplace trends we're up against, here are 3 necessary actions to take that have a high return on investment: